openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

-This will mean that files that have accidentally been left open by a test cannot be deleted. jtreg will try hard to delete files in the scratch directory, and will wait a while in case the files go away in a timely manner.
+This will mean that files that have accidentally been left open by a test cannot be deleted. jtreg will try hard to delete files in the scratch directory, and will wait awhile in case the files go away in a timely manner.

 ### What is the agent pool?